More Than Physical: Music video and uses

+Critical reception

+Simon Mills of Smash Hits considered the song as a "jolly, bouncy pop" record, adding that it was "real modern because it's got lots of electronic bits" and "the lyrics turn everything upside down by making the female the dominant one".

+Chart performance

 Despite heavy exposure on MTV, "More Than Physical" did not duplicate the success of "Venus", reaching number 41 on the UK Singles Chart and number 73 on the US Billboard Hot 100.
 Elsewhere, it peaked at number 25 in Ireland, number 28 in Australia, and number 38 in Germany.
 In the United States, "More Than Physical" reached number five on the US Hot Dance Club Play chart.